On Reconstruction of Binary Images by Efficient Sample-based Parameterization in Applications for Electrical Impedance Tomography: Computational Results

 \subsection{Framework Validation}

-To begin with checking the performance of the proposed optimization framework, we created our (benchmark) model~\#1 to mimic a case when a biological tissue contains three areas of different size and circular shape suspected to be affected by cancer as seen in Figure~\ref{fig:model_8a}(a).
-First, we investigate the effect of re-setting parameters $N_c^i$ as discussed in Section~\ref{sec:step_1}.
-Figure~\ref{fig:model_8a}(b) shows the progress during Step 1 (first 10 major iterations, in pink) and Step 2 with no circles added (in blue) and after adding new circles to each sample (in red) so that $N_c^i = 8, \ i = 1, \ldots, 10$.
-Due to obviously better performance in the latter case, as expected, we use the same strategy, setting $N_c^i = N_{c,max}$, in all cases presented in this paper unless otherwise stated.
+To begin checking the performance of the proposed optimization framework, we created our (benchmark) model~\#1 to mimic a case when a medium contains three areas of different sizes and circular shapes to appear defective as seen in Figure~\ref{fig:model_8a}(a).
+To prove the superior performance of the proposed algorithm supplied with the customized CD method for optimization, we refer first to Figure~\ref{fig:model_8a}(b,c).
+The center image (b) shows the best, in terms of the measurement fit, sample solution found in the collection $\mC(10000)$ for model~\#1 and placed into the initial basis $\mB^0$ as $\bar \sigma_1(x)$.
+The right image (c) shows the solution $\sigma^0(x)$ obtained after Step~1 optimization procedure.
+Next, Figure~\ref{fig:model_8b}(a,b) depicts the solutions obtained after Step~2 respectively with no circles and after adding new ones to each sample.
+It is noticeable that the structure of the best sample solution $\bar \sigma_1(x)$ is very far from $\sigma_{true}(x)$, and $\sigma^0(x)$, derived from the initial basis $\mB^0$, poorly approximates model~\#1.
+However, the proposed sample-based parameterization enables the framework to accurately locate all defective regions, including the smallest one.
+As the next step, we investigate the effect of re-setting parameters $N_c^i$ as discussed in Section~\ref{sec:step_1}.
+Figure~\ref{fig:model_8b}(c) shows the progress during Step~1 (first 10 major iterations, in pink) and Step~2 with no circles added (in blue) and after adding new circles to each sample (in red) so that $N_c^i = 8, \ i = 1, \ldots, 10$.
+An interesting observation could be made from Figure~\ref{fig:model_8b}(d,e) presenting the history of control $\alpha$ changes during Step~2 optimization.
+The comparison reveals more sensitivity (wider oscillation spans for all $\alpha$'s) in the second case related to the increased size of control space $\mP$.
+Due to obviously better performance for that case, we use the same strategy, by setting $N_c^i = N_{c,max}$, in all numerical experiments presented in this paper unless otherwise stated.